yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Tools/Flash_Tools/_Sitara_Uniflash.rst

    are using the same IP address for both RNDIS connections, Windows is trying to let us know that this is generally not a good idea.
-   However, in this situation, the configuration ensures that both interfaces won’t be used at the same time.
+   However, in this situation, the configuration ensures that both interfaces won't be used at the same time.

    ..
 Image:: /images/Microsoft_TCP_IP.png